-Such pre-emptive right shall be exercised by the State via its national operator.
+Such right shall be exercised by the State via its national operator.

-The ceiling prices of crude gas purchased by the national operator under the State's pre-emptive right are determined by the subsoil user in accordance with the rules adopted by the competent authority and comprise the following:
+The prices of crude gas purchased by the national operator under the State's pre-emptive right comprise the following:

-- crude gas production cost based on the production cost per unit calculated in accordance with the International Financial Reporting Standards and Kazakhstan accounting and financial reporting laws and regulations; - crude gas transportation cost to the place where the gas is sold to the national operator; and - cost-benefit ratio of maximum 10 percent.
+- crude gas production cost based on the production cost per unit calculated in accordance with the International Financial Reporting Standards and Kazakhstan accounting and financial reporting laws and regulations; - 2) crude gas transportation cost to the place where the gas is sold to the national operator; and - 3) cost-benefit ratio of maximum 10 percent.